-- another provider with whom the student enrols takes over the student's care arrangements; - the student leaves Australia; - the student's parent(s) or Suitable Nominated Relative takes over care arrangements; or - after following the steps in the section above (Responding to concerns over welfare arrangements), MGS takes the decision that it cannot continue to approve care arrangements and has notified the Department of Immigration and Border Protection (DIBP) through PRISMS accordingly.
+- another provider with whom the student enrols takes over the student's care arrangements; - the student leaves Australia; - the student's parent(s) or Suitable Nominated Relative takes over care arrangements; or - after following the steps in the section above (Responding to concerns over welfare arrangements), MGS takes the decision that it cannot continue to approve care arrangements and has notified the Department of Home Affairs through PRISMS accordingly.

 During any period of this nature, the normal process for checking the suitability of the approved accommodation and welfare arrangements will continue and records will be kept as normal.

-If MGS suspects that the student has not left Australia as required, MGS will inform the Sydney Office of the Department of Immigration and Border Protection (DIBP) directly (not through PRISMS).
-If the student leaves Australia after leaving MGS and then returns to Australia, MGS is NOT then responsible for care arrangements.
+If MGS suspects that the student has not left Australia as required, MGS will inform the Sydney Office of the Department of Home Affairs directly (not through PRISMS).
+If the student leaves Australia after leaving MGS and then returns to Australia, MGS is NOT then responsible for the student's care arrangements.